Raj Kapoor: Shankar–Jaikishan

 Shankar–Jaikishan were Raj Kapoor's music directors of choice.
-He worked with them in 20 films in all including 10 of his own films from Barsaat until Kal Aaj Aur Kal.
-(Jagte Raho with Salil Chowdhury and Ab Dilli Dur Nahin being two exceptions in this period).
+He worked with them in 20 films in all including 10 of his own productions from Barsaat until Kal Aaj Aur Kal.
+(Jagte Raho with Salil Chowdhury and Ab Dilli Dur Nahin with Dattaram, Shankar-Jaikishan's assistant music director, being two exceptions in this period).
 Only after Jaikishan died, did he turn to a different music director – Laxmikant–Pyarelal for Bobby, Satyam Shivam Sundaram and Prem Rog (later on, his children used Laxmikant-Pyarelal for Prem Granth as well), Rahul Dev Burman for Dharam Karam, and Ravindra Jain for (Ram Teri Ganga Maili and Henna).
 Raj Kapoor acted in a movie with music by Madan Mohan only once (twice), i.e. Dhoon (1953) & Ashiana (1952), which featured duet Hum Pyaar Karenge by Hemant Kumar and Lata Mangeshkar, the only instance of Hemant Kumar giving playback to Raj Kapoor, and did only one movie with O. P. Nayyar (Do Ustad).